mimblewimble/grin/doc/grin4bitcoiners.md

 2. There are no amounts.
 3. 2 transactions, one spending the other, can be merged in a block to form only one, removing all intermediary information.

-The 2 first properties mean that all transactions look similar.
+The 2 first properties mean that all transactions are indistinguishable from one another.
 Unless you directly participated in the transaction, all inputs and outputs look like random pieces of data (in lingo, they're all random curve points).

 Moreover, there are no more transactions in a block.
 A Grin block looks just like one giant transaction and all original association between inputs and outputs is lost.